osirislab/CSAW-CTF-2021-Finals/misc/sfc/readme.md

 MOVF R0 110
 RDTM R1
 ```
 It shows how cached accesses take 4 ticks, while uncached takes 8.
+I think it basically works, we just need a solve to make sure...